dingherself/phil-324/syllabus/06-assessment.md

 ### Completing Extra Case Discussions

-Likewise, if you decide to complete more than the four required case discussions, only the ten highest grades you receive on the case discussions will count for purposes of the letter grade requirements.
+Likewise, if you decide to complete more than the two required case discussions, only the two highest grades you receive on the case discussions will count for purposes of the letter grade requirements.